ON THE PAIN OF DIAGNOSIS and

 promotions from the drug industry.

-Patients expressing their desire to continue working without
+Patients expressing a desire to continue working without

 interruption may influence a busy physician to prescribe what meets

 the immediate needs, without fully discussing possible negative

 Still another reason to seek a second opinion is that it sets up a